 11-08-1883 – 10-23-1935 Charles Demuth – Born in Lancaster, Pennsylvania.
 He was an American artist known for his watercolors (later in life he painted in oils).
 Demuth developed a style of painting known as Precisionism.
-While studying art in Paris, France, he became a part of the avant garde art scene.
+While studying art in Paris, France, he became a part of the avant-garde art scene.
 The Parisian artistic community didn’t care that Demuth was gay.
 Lancaster was always important to Demuth throughout his life.
 His family had owned a tobacco shop there since 1770.
-He had a long term relationship with Robert Locher, an Art Deco decorator and stage designer, starting in 1909.
+He had a long term relationship with Robert Locher, an Art Deco decorator, and stage designer, starting in 1909.
 Demuth died from complications from diabetes.
-His home, that he shared with his mother, in Lancaster in now the Demuth Museum.
+His home, which he shared with his mother, in Lancaster is now the Demuth Museum.

 11-08-1956 – 02-20-2014 Roy Simmons – Born in Savannah, Georgia.
-He was a gay former NFL player – offensive The Phil Donahue Show.
+He was a gay former NFL player – offensive lineman for the Giants and Redskins.
+In 1992, he announced he was gay on The Phil Donahue Show.
 About 1997, he learned that he was HIV-positive.
 In his autobiography, Out of Bounds (written with Damon DiMarco), he speaks of drug addiction, prostitution, and promiscuity.
 He died in his Bronx, New York apartment at the age of 57.

 11-08-1965 Craig Chester – Born in West Covina, California.
 He is an American actor and screenwriter.
 From the beginning of his career, he has been out as gay.
 He wrote, directed and starred in Adam & Steve, released in 2005.
 He was a screenwriter for season seven (final season) of the HBO series, True Blood.

-11-08-1980 Laura Jane Grace – Born Thomas James Gabel in Fort Benning, Georgia.
+11-08-1980 Laura Jane Grace – Born in Fort Benning, Georgia.
 She is a transgender pioneer.
 She is the founder, lead singer, songwriter, and guitarist in the punk band Against Me!
-Grace was married to visual artist Heather Hannoura from 2007 to 2014, when the two separated.
-Grace publicly came out as a transgender woman in 2012, ceasing to use her birth name and taking the name Laura Jane Grace.
+Grace was married to visual artist Heather Hannoura from 2007 to 2014 when the two separated.
+Grace publicly came out as a transgender woman in 2012, ceasing to use her birth name and taking the name, Laura Jane Grace.
 Against Me!’s sixth studio album, Transgender Dysphoria Blues, was released on January 21, 2014.